Lisa Llorens

 The Australian Paralympic Committee describes her as "Australia’s most outstanding female athlete with an intellectual disability", along with Crystal-Lea Adams.

 In 1997, she was awarded the Australian Capital Territory Female Sportstar of the Year, and Young Canberra Citizen of the Year.
 In November 2015, she was inducted into the ACT Sport Hall of Fame.
-In 2016, Llorens was induced into the International Sports Federation for Persons with Intellectual Disability (INAS) Hall of Fame.
+In 2016, Llorens was inducted into the International Sports Federation for Persons with Intellectual Disability (INAS) Hall of Fame.